bobblyJack/cpfl/README.md

 # WIP
-make auth work without backend server.

-things to get:
-name
-@microsoft.graph.downloadUrl
+create basic UI
+use app folder also to cache partially finished files change login style from popup to redirect ?
+    or just add as fallback state in case popup is blocked

+I could literally implement Actionstep's API ???
+Needs API Credentials though.
+Alternatively, perhaps accept an export of data from AS to start the client file ?

+# icons
+iconify-icon ? the carbon set looked ok. imports as a dependency and then can be bundled. seems decent. i do need to think UI at some point.

+## idea
+migrate balance sheet into app ?
+    would require access to actionstep data ? maybe not. just names i guess ? could key a file id in and save stuff locally based on that ?

-# production steps - to do
+# production steps - to do when publishing
 - change app ID URI to prod host

-# LG. user id
-oid: 7d3223ad-e122-4fff-ab5a-a7c3c48957c1

-# graph ideas
-use Files.ReadWrite.AppFolder instead of a site document library ? at the very least could use for app settings
+- if ever deployed on different tenant, they can change config.json to their values

 # hash fragments
-can use an anchor element with a hash in the href attribute to scoll to the corresponding id on the same page automatically
+can use an anchor element with a hash in the href attribute to scroll to the corresponding id on the same page automatically
 <a href="#section1">Go to Section 1</a>

 <h2 id="section1">Section 1</h2>